Experienced Kansas City Brain Injury Attorney

 Depending on the circumstances that caused the brain injury, there may be additional types of compensation that the injured party can seek, such as punitive damages.
-An experienced brain injury attorney can help determine if your case qualifies for additional compensation.
+An experienced brain injury attorney can help you determine the potential value of your brain injury case and if your case qualifies for additional compensation.

 Q: Must there be an impact to the head or loss of consciousness to suffer a brain injury?

 A: No. This is a common misconception about brain injuries.
 Traumatic brain injuries in car accidents are often suffered without sustaining an impact to the head.
-In these cases, the brain injury occurs due to a rapid acceleration or deceleration force that causes the brain to hit the inside of your skull.
-In addition, you do not need to lose consciousness to suffer a brain injury.
+In these cases, the brain injury occurs due to a rapid acceleration or deceleration force that causes the brain to be jarred inside the skull.
+Also, you do not need to lose consciousness to suffer a brain injury.

-Q: Can I file a legal claim for my brain injury?
+Q: Can I file a personal injury claim for my brain injury?

 Q: Why should I consider filing a clam for my brain injury?